CubicTrcka/code_challenge/README.md

 # code_challenge
-A challenge for interviewing QA engineers:
+## A challenge for interviewing QA engineers:

-clone repo

-create your own branch

-go to https://codepen.io/rkpasia/pen/LNEQod and use selenium to create tests for the sign up page
+#### go to https://codepen.io/rkpasia/pen/LNEQod and use selenium to create tests for the sign up page

+* clone repo

+* create your own branch

+* set up selenium

-test that the sign up goes through each phase (should pass)
+* test that the sign up goes through each phase (should pass)

-test that the email requires a @ (should fail)
+* test that the email requires a @ (should fail)

-test that it denies continuation if the passwords dont match (should fail)
+* test that it denies continuation if the passwords dont match (should fail)

-push to remote repo when done or commit progress as you work on it for bonus points
+* push to remote repo when done or commit progress as you work on it for bonus points